People

 Christopher Latteri

 Chris completed a BA in psychology from Pennsylvania State University.
-He is a second-year student in the psychology doctoral program with a concentration in personality and social psychology.
-His primary research interest is examining how individual differences impact how we interact with each other interpersonally.
+He is a third-year student in the psychology doctoral program with a concentration in personality and social psychology.
+He works primarily with the interpersonal circle and is primarily interested in researching how it can be used to examine dyadic effects of interpersonal behavior.

-Kennedy Millward earned a BA in psychology from the University of North Texas and an MS in psychology from UTD.
-She is currently a PhD candidate in psychology, and her research interests involve investigating how sexual coercion predicts outcomes within romantic relationships.
-She also enjoys statistics and dyadic data analysis in particular.
-She intends to pursue a career in UX research upon graduation.
+Kennedy completed a BA in psychology at the University of North Texas in 2018 and an MS in psychology at UT Dallas in 2020.
+She is currently a psychology PhD candidate, and her academic research interests involve investigating the impact of sexual coercion on romantic relationships.
+She also enjoys statistics and dyadic data analysis.
+After graduation, Kennedy intends to pursue a career in Quantitative UX Research.

 Erica Vanegas